guilopesn/sftpfilesync/README.md

 	Example: false

 #### filesyncjob.jobindex.type
-	Must be set to FULL or DIFFERENTIAL.
-The behaviors will be as follows:
+	Must be seted to FULL or DIFFERENTIAL.
+The behaviors for each one will be as follows:

-		- FULL - Synchronize all files from source to destination;
+		- FULL - Synchronize all files from source to destination, even when was already synchronized;
 		- DIFFERENTIAL - Synchronizes only source files that have not yet been synchronized with the destination.

-	Note: If the type is set to DIFFERENTIAL, a file whose name will be composed of "Job Name" (Defined in the filesyncjob.jobindex.name parameter) + the .syncjobcontrolfile extension will be created.
+	Note: If the type is set to DIFFERENTIAL, a file whose name will be composed of job name (Defined in the filesyncjob.jobindex.name parameter) + the .syncjobcontrolfile extension will be created.
 This file is created on the first run of the job, or if it does not exist.
+	If the file is not found by the job, or in case of first execution of this job, a FULL job will be executed.

 # Execution